-Fairly laidback Honey bees have been common prey for the much bigger, stronger, and nastier hornets for ages, with hornets often slaughtering honeybee hives to steal the bees larva.
-This video showcases how Japanese honeybees have recently evolved to bite back big time.
-Namely by Zerg Rushing any hornets unlucky enough to come near their hive and vibrating so much it generates a mass of heat that it roasts the hornet alive from the inside out.
+Honey bees have been common prey for the much bigger, stronger, and nastier Japanese hornets for ages, with hornets often slaughtering honeybee hives to steal the bees' larva for food.
+This video showcases both this brutal assault, and the better-adapted Japanese honeybees' defense, which allows them to bite back big time.
+Namely by Zerg Rushing any hornets unlucky enough to come near their hive and vibrating so much it generates a mass of heat that roasts the hornet scout alive!

 This happens a fair amount with abused animals that are strong enough to fight back, particularly with actual dogs.

 At least one story on the website deals with attempted rapes that went horribly, horribly wrong, like the story of the woman who bit her assailant's balls off, then took off with them, and handed them in to the police, which meant her assailant was arrested when he checked into the hospital with a matching injury.
 The evidence proceedings for that case must have been interesting.

 This even happens with machines, as an inevitable side effect of using Percussive Maintenance too liberally.
 You'd think more people would figure out that hitting something too much might cause it to do something regrettable, such as blowing up in your face.

 Slave revolts.
 When a group of people who have been told for as long as they can remember that they have the same political rights as a pet or beast of burden, and that their lot in life is to unquestionably serve their masters, and put up with whatever abuses are doled out to them, the results will not be pretty when they finally decide that enough is enough.